albert-cyberhulk/OOP-Javascript/README.md

 In this Project you will find most of the famous OOP paterns used in Javascript.

-Basically ECMA-262 defines an object as an “unordered collection of properties each of which contains a primitive value, object, or function.”
-Strictly speaking, this means that an object is an array of values in no particular order.
+Basically ECMA-262 defines an object as an ‚Äúunordered collection of properties each of which contains a primitive value, object, or function.‚Äù Strictly speaking, this means that an object is an array of values in no particular order.
 Each property or method is identified by a name that is mapped to a value.
 For this reason (and others yet to be discussed), it helps to think of ECMAScript objects as hash tables: nothing more than a grouping of name-value pairs where